wbsumners96/wind-turbines/meeting_notes.md

 - explain the underlying mechanisms of the functions we use and why they were reasonable choices
 - move wake effects discussion into the "Data" section

+## 10 March 2022
+feedback on figures to be put in report
+- include a legend and description/explanation for UML diagram
+- change UML formatting to portrait

-## Upcoming Meeting: Thursday 10 March 09:00
+## Upcoming Meeting: Thursday 17 March 09:00